 Cafe du Monde

-Whoever said these weren’t good, needs a new set of tastebuds, We went twice!
+Whoever said these weren’t good, needs a new set of taste buds, we went to Cafe du Monde twice!
 Once on the weekend…crazy, seat yourself and during the week…much more relaxed!
 The beignets are better fresh and warm.
 They come 3 in an order but are a decent size where one will fill you up.
 Watch out, they get messy but this is a MUST when in NOLA.
-The chickory iced caf a lait was good, but still a little too strong for me.
+The chicory iced caf a lait was good, but still a little too strong for me.

-OMG the best place to start your morning, especially before you walk the Garden District.
-Their flavors change from day to day but I enjoyed the white choclate mocha donut.
+OMG District Donuts is the best place to start your morning, especially before you walk the Garden District.
+Their flavors change from day to day but I enjoyed the white chocolate mocha donut.
 It wasn’t overly sweet and had great texture.
 They also had a amazing pork belly breakfast burrito you can not miss.

 My sister downloaded the map for the self guided tour via bigboytravel.com and it was easy to follow.
 We started with breakfast at District Donut and walked to see 28 spots (I think).
 Lafayette cemetery no. 1 was neat to see.
 A caretaker gave us a bit of history for a donation.
 The self guided tour also had a bit of history written about each stop.
 The streets, homes and gardens were so pretty.
 The history linked to these homes are really fun to read.
 My favorites were the “Cornstalk Fence” house, the Koch-Mays house owned now by Sandra Bullock, and “Seven Sisters” homes.